IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Maximum and minimum storage is considered proportional to the invested capacity for the candidate ESS units if StorageInvestment is activated.

+If lower and upper bounds of investment/retirement decisions are very close (with a difference < 1e-3) to 0 or 1 are converted into 0 and 1.

 Variable maximum and minimum generation
 ---------------------------------------